Overview

 Key features

-- In-memory data store: Stores data in RAM for low-latency access and high throughput Redis architecture documentation.
+- In-memory data storage: Stores data primarily in RAM for high-speed read and write operations, minimizing latency.

-- Diverse data structures: Supports strings, hashes, lists, sets, sorted sets, streams, bitmaps, and geospatial indexes, enabling flexible data modeling Redis data types reference.
+- Diverse data structures: Supports strings, hashes, lists, sets, sorted sets, streams, bitmaps, and HyperLogLogs, enabling flexible data modeling.

 Pricing